 Snorkeling is the underwater observation and study of fish in flowing waters.
 One of the positive aspects of snorkeling is it is often feasible in places where other methods are not (e.g., deep, clear water with low conductivity which makes electrofishing ineffective).
 Snorkeling requires minimal equipment, making it easy to perform in remote locations where it may be difficult to use other methods, such as traps, nets, and electrofishing.
 Because fish are not handled and disturbance is minimized, snorkeling is especially useful for sampling rare or protected stocks.
-Snorkel surveys provide an alternative to traditional and more disruptive methods, such as electrofishing and gillnetting (Mueller et al. 2006).
-The technique is commonly used for juvenile salmonid populations but can also be used to assess other species.
+Snorkel surveys provide an alternative to traditional and more disruptive methods, such as electrofishing and gillnetting (Dolloff et al. 1996, Mueller et al. 2001, Thurow 1994).
+The technique is commonly used for juvenile salmonid populations but can also be used to assess other species groups.
+Generally, snorkeling works well for detecting presence or absence of most species.
 Limitations occur when water is turbid or deep due to an inability to see the fish or when the water is too swift to safely survey (Dolloff et al. 1993, 1996).